Magyartanulas/magyartanulas.github.io/infinitive.md

 ---
 layout: page
-title: Infinitive + Negation
----

-## The Infinitive
+title: The Infinitive Verb Form
 ---

 The infinitive conveys a verb that has no tense or relation to a noun.